clottman/wheelie-slack-app/README.md

 ## Getting up and running

 Wheelie is a heroku app, so let's get that set up.
 A straightforward way is to clone this repo and go through the steps of adding a [heroku remote](https://devcenter.heroku.com/articles/git#creating-a-heroku-remote) and deploying to it.
+To deploy the branch `latest` to heroku, you'll need to run `git push heroku latest:main` after adding the remote.

 Also, add the redis addon: `heroku addons:create rediscloud:30`